OIM

 October - November 2026

-A 6-week program for citizens, students and volunteers.
+A 6-week program for citizens, students, and engaged individuals.

 Identification of specific urban challenges